TrevorHProgramming/TrevorHProgramming.github.io/README.md

 <H3>TF2004 File Converter v0.5.0 is here.</H3>

 Patch notes:
 Complete overhaul of the VBIN reading system.
-Read quality should be exactly the same as before, but there's a couple quality of life improvements for both coding and using:</br>
+Read quality should be exactly the same as before, but there's a couple quality of life improvements for both coding and using:<br>
 1. You can now load multiple VBIN files at once.
-When exporting to STL, it will export the file selected on the dropdown. </br>
+When exporting to STL, it will export the file selected on the dropdown. <br>
 2. The program should crash less on read fails and instead error out and give an error message.
 Please let me know if you find files where this happens so I can find out what's up with them.
 At least one set of models is known to not read, the CybertronTower vbin models in the Cybertron geometry folder, but there are definitely more out there that don't work.

 <HR>